HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 The backtick attribute value syntax is usually used in occasions where system-predefined keywords must be used, such as quoting the name of an error or exception. at this time,

-The property name is followed by zero or more ASCII whitespace characters, followed by a U+003D EQUALS SIGN character (`=`), followed by zero or more ASCII whitespace characters, followed by a single U+0060 GRAVE ACCENT character (\ `), followed by the attribute value, and the attribute value here, in addition to meeting the attribute value requirements mentioned above, cannot contain any literal U+0060 GRAVE ACCENT characters (\`), and finally the second separate U+0060 GRAVE ACCENT character (\`) at the end.
+The attribute name is followed by zero or more ASCII whitespace characters, followed by a U+003D EQUALS SIGN character (`=`), followed by zero or more ASCII whitespace characters, followed by a single U+0060 GRAVE ACCENT character (\ `), followed by the attribute value, and the attribute value here, in addition to meeting the attribute value requirements mentioned above, cannot contain any literal U+0060 GRAVE ACCENT characters (\`), and finally the second separate U+0060 GRAVE ACCENT character (\`) at the end.

-In verb tags, the U+003D EQUALS SIGN character (`=`) after the property name of the preposition can be omitted.
+In verb tags, the U+003D EQUALS SIGN character (`=`) after the attribute name of the preposition can be omitted.

 In the following example, attributes are given in the form of backticked attribute-value syntax: